bondy-io/bondy/doc/guides/configuration/checking_your_configuration.md

 verdict line names the count instead, so `clean` cannot be read as silence:

 ```
-RESULT  clean -- every key is read and every listener is declared; 1 key changed meaning in this release
+RESULT  clean -- every key is read, every value parses, every listener is declared; 1 key changed meaning in this release
 ```

 On this release there is one entry, `listeners.$name.linger.timeout`, whose unit